LinZap/jquery.waterfall/README.md

-Waterfall is a [jQuery](https://jquery.com/) plug-in which is Simple and Light.

-You can use it Easily and Fluently!
+Waterfall is a simple and light [jQuery](https://jquery.com/) plug-in, you can use it easily and fluently!
+Enjoy!!!

 ![Alt text](https://raw.githubusercontent.com/LinZap/LinZap.github.io/master/img/waterfall.png "Waterfall")